There is no “cure” for morning sickness, but there are things you can do to make it suck a little less.

 - Do take Unisom (doxylamine) and Vitamin B; sleep is your friend.

-- Do eat exactly what you are craving – even if it’s Twinkies and potato chips.
+- Do eat what you are craving – within reason.
 You’ll have plenty of time to eat healthy later.

 - Seriously — don’t be a tough guy; talk to your OB about medication options.
 Common oral and IV therapies include Zofran, Reglan, Diclegis and Phenergan.
 Some women will have a PICC line installed for easy IV access.